Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 ![](./images/egrerss.png)

 ![](./images/Regions.png)
-The above three regions are the regions your virtual machine can be in, not where you have to be in.
+The above three regions are the regions your virtual machine can be in, not where you or your followers have to be in.

 ![](./images/MachineType.png)